These baked Sticky Hoisin Chicken Wings have a sticky, sweet sauce that coats every bite of chicken with the most mouthwatering flavor!

 - 4 garlic cloves, crushed

-- Mix the sauce ingredients together in a bowl, then use 1 cup of the sauce to marinate the chicken wings in a large bowl or resealable bag for 8 hours or overnight.
+- Mix the sauce ingredients together in a bowl (except the cornstarch mixture) then use 1 cup of the sauce to marinate the chicken wings in a large bowl or resealable bag for 8 hours or overnight.

 - Reserve the extra sauce for basting the wings while cooking.

 - Remove the wings from the marinade (discarding the marinade) and place on a wire rack over baking sheet covered in foil.

 - While the wings are baking pour the remaining sauce into a saucepan and bring to a boil.
 Thicken the sauce with the cornstarch mixture and bring to a boil again.
 Once the sauce is thickened you can remove the pan from the heat and cover until the wings are done.